-SAN ANTONIO — A family is grieving a loss and advocating for change after their loved one was shot by police.
+SAN ANTONIO — A mother and her family are heartbroken following the news that their loved one was shot by an officer Thursday.

 Valerie Harris said her daughter Janelle Harris was diagnosed as bipolar schizoaffective when she was in her 20's.
 Since then, Valerie said her daughter hasn't been the same mentally.